m5c/EthereumGuide/ethereum-guide.md

 *Note: Adapt datadir, networkid, port, rpcport, rpcaddr according to  your setup.*

-Next connect to the enode running on *machine I*:
+Next connect to the enode running on *machine I*, this will link them over the network and make them synchronize their blockchains:
 ```bash
     > admin.addPeer("enode://175cb35c728eb654608a22117f59851c4c45cd7eaddeab3b3af4a0694a3389ee3e6e12d009bb20da7188987ea00ac3c79a040879559000d6c53ef81cb0df4b51@192.168.5.1:30301?discport=0")
 ```